Continue reading to find out all about the history and recommended uses of the .30 Carbine.

 The M1 Carbine was praised by Soldiers for being lightweight and easy to carry, especially by support troops and guerrilla fighters who only saw occasional fighting.
 However, many Soldiers complained about the lack of stopping power in the .30 Carbine cartridge.
 This was an especially common complaint from Soldiers involved in large periods of heavy fighting.
 However, in all fairness, the M1 Carbine was not designed for that sort of use in the first place.

 Towards the end of World War II, the M1 Carbine was modified to be capable of select fire operation, and the resulting firearm (the M2 Carbine), was very popular during the Korean War.
-Until the introduction of the M-14 and the M-16 many years later, the M2 Carbine was the only firearm in the United States Military’s inventory that had capabilities anywhere close to assault rifles such as the German StG 44 and the Soviet AK-47 (though the ammunition used in both of those rifles was significantly more powerful than the .30 Carbine cartridge).
+Until the introduction of the M-14 and the M-16 many years later, the M2 Carbine was the only firearm in the United States Military’s inventory that had capabilities anywhere close to assault rifles such as the German StG 44 and the Soviet AK-47 (though the 7.92x33mm and 7.62x39mm cartridges used in those rifles was significantly more powerful than the .30 Carbine cartridge).

 Another version of the M1 Carbine (the M3), was fitted with a primitive infrared scope and an active infrared light.
 This was the first weapon issued to American Soldiers with true night vision capability.
 The M3 was used extensively during the Battle of Okinawa and was extremely effective against Japanese night time infiltrations and assaults.